sloancinkle/shuffleboard/README.md

 ---

 ## Game Options & Settings
-Click the Replay Icon on the top right corner to start a new game, replacing the pucks in the left side gutter and resetting the scoreboard.
+Click the Replay Icon on the top right corner to start a new game, resetting the puck positions and scoreboard.

 Click the Menu Icon on the top right corner to open the Options Screen.